GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

 = 1.2.0 =
+* (Very cool) Feature: Download Excel output directly from forms table, and (drumroll), download multiple forms in one file!
 * Feature: Added `gfexcel_field_disable` filter to disable all fields you want.
 Fields will be filtered out before handling.
 * Feature: Added `gfexcel_output_rows` and `gfexcel_output_columns` filters to have more control over output.
 Thanks @mircobabini.
 * Feature: Added a setting for sort order per form.
 Also contains some hooks to override that work!